akorchemniy/epresenter/README.md

  - To use Entity Framework:
      - http://stackoverflow.com/questions/1412086/how-to-register-firebird-data-provider-for-entity-framework
      - http://www.firebirdsql.org/firebirdtutorial/firebird-data-access-designer-ddex-installation.html
+ - UML diagrams in the code can be rended with PlantUML or planttext.com

 ## Known issues
  - Release mode build fails to find fbembed.dll in local directory.